muktiwbw/docker-php-apache-mariadb/README.md

 # docker-web-dev
-A php development environment with apache and mariadb.
+A php development environment with PHP, NodeJS, Python3, and Mariadb.